All Japan Kendo Championship: Overview

 The All Japan Kendo Championship is a tournament, in which the best male Kendoka in Japan will be decided through a sudden death system.
 A total of 64 kendoka participate in the championship.
 To win the title, the competitor needs to win all of his six bouts.
 The competitors are not only required to show strength, but also courtesy in accordance with the martial arts spirit.

 The winner receives the Emperor's Cup.

 Qualification

 The qualification are conducted on prefectural level.
 Each prefectural Kendo Federation of the All Japan Kendo Federation is responsible for their own qualification.
 The winner of each qualification tournament will be qualified for the All Japan Kendo Championship.
-However, in Hokkaido, Ibaraki, Kanagawa, Shizuoka, Aichi and Hyōgo the runner up of also qualifiers, while in Chiba, Tokyo, Osaka, Saitama, Fukuoka both runner up and the third placed Kendoka are qualified for the tournament.
+However, in Hokkaido, Ibaraki, Kanagawa, Aichi and Hyōgo the runner up of also qualifiers, while in Chiba, Tokyo, Osaka, Saitama, Fukuoka both runner up and the third placed Kendoka are qualified for the tournament.

 Until the 32nd tournament in 1984, only 6th dan kendoka were allowed to qualify, before the restrictions were lowered to 5th dan at the 38th tournament in 1990.
 Since the 43rd tournament in 1995, there are no restrictions in age and rank.